inaimathi/langnostic/drafts/self-other-overlap-talk.md

 ## Assumptions/Arguments In Favor

 - There's evidence in humans that self-other overlap is linked to pro-social behavior *1*
   - altruists and performers of "costly altruism" seem to have a higher SSO-related neural activation profile [PubMed](https://pubmed.ncbi.nlm.nih.gov/30130165/) [Nature](https://www.nature.com/articles/s41598-019-47196-3)
   - psychopaths seem to have a lower activation profile [Researchgate](https://www.researchgate.net/publication/339435191_Reduced_Multivoxel_Pattern_Similarity_of_Vicarious_Neural_Pain_Responses_in_Psychopathy)
 - Self modeling is surprisingly useful in neural systems [Arxiv](https://arxiv.org/pdf/2407.10188)(PDF)
   - on a cursory skim, it looks like models trained to predict subsets of their own hidden activations ("self modeling"), have narrower output weight distributions, lower "Real Log Canonical Threshold", and more stable task accuracy.
 I'm ... not _entirely_ clear on what this means, but it seems to cash out in self-modelling models being more behaviorally stable?
+As in, it's less likely to have wildly different behavior in situations pertaining to similar tasks?
 - If models get more coherent (have consistent beliefs/behaviors) as they get smarter, this technique should improve alignment outside the training distribution
 > It seems that, in some fundamental sense, misalignment resides in self-other distinction: for a model to be misaligned it has to model itself as having different values, goals, preferences, and beliefs from humans, in ways that are unnecessary to perform the tasks that humans want the AI to perform. *3*